ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised CA

 A root CA for TAM certificates might get compromised.
+A Trust Anchor other than a root CA certificate may also be compromised.
 Some TEE Trust Anchor update mechanism is expected from device OEMs.

-TEEs are responsible for validating certificate revocation about a TAM certificate chain.
+TEEs are responsible for validating certificate revocation about a TAM certificate chain, including the TAM certificate and the intermediate CA certificates up to the root certificate.
+This will detect a compromised TAM certificate and also any compromised intermediate CA certificate.

 If the root CA of some TEE device certificates is compromised, these devices might be rejected by a TAM, which is a decision of the TAM